eagle-io/docs/source/topics/nodes/types.rst

 |

 |icon-attachment| Attachment
-	File or document stored in eagle.io.
+	Attachments include images, documents and other files stored in Eagle.io.
 New attachments can be uploaded manually by a user or acquired via an Attachment Source.
-	Attachments can be created inside Workspaces, Locations, Groups and Attachment Sources.
+	Attachments can be added inside Workspaces, Locations, Groups and Attachment Sources.

 |